COUNCIL OF IRISH SIGN LANGUAGE INTERPRETERS

 11.11.
 All sub-committees in existence under CISLI shall be listed on CISLI’s webpage along with membership of those sub-committees.

 11.12.
 CISLI sub-committees can be wound down by a Committee decision at any CISLI Committee meeting.
-This must either be preceded by a request for dissolution coming from the sub-committee in question, or followed by an assenting statement by the said sub-committee, before the sub-committee can be considered fully dissolved.
+This must either be preceded by a request for dissolution coming from the sub-committee in question, or upon completion of the sub committee’s work as laid out in its terms of reference, or after an extended period of inactivity.